openvinotoolkit/open_model_zoo/demos/gaze_estimation_demo/README.md

     -m_fd "<path>"           Required.
 Path to an .xml file with a trained Face Detection model.
     -m_hp "<path>"           Required.
 Path to an .xml file with a trained Head Pose Estimation model.
     -m_lm "<path>"           Required.
 Path to an .xml file with a trained Facial Landmarks Estimation model.
     -d "<device>"            Optional.
-Target device for Gaze Estimation network (CPU, GPU, FPGA, or MYRIAD).
+Target device for Gaze Estimation network (the list of available devices is shown below).
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_fd "<device>"         Optional.
-Target device for Face Detection network (CPU, GPU, FPGA, or MYRIAD).
+Target device for Face Detection network (the list of available devices is shown below).
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_hp "<device>"         Optional.
-Target device for Head Pose Estimation network (CPU, GPU, FPGA, or MYRIAD).
+Target device for Head Pose Estimation network (the list of available devices is shown below).
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -d_lm "<device>"         Optional.
-Target device for Facial Landmarks Estimation network (CPU, GPU, FPGA, or MYRIAD).
-The demo will look for a suitable plugin for device specified.
+Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
+Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
+The demo will look for a suitable plugin for a specified device.
 Default value is "CPU".
     -res "<WxH>"             Optional.
 Set camera resolution in format WxH.
     -fd_reshape              Optional.
 Reshape Face Detector network so that its input resolution has the same aspect ratio as the input frame.
     -no_show                 Optional.
 Do not show processed video.